Geerodge/georgemc.co.uk/src/newsletters/headline-tips-that-are-actually-useful.md

 ---
 title: "Headline Tips That Are Actually Useful"
 description: "People don't spend enough time on their headlines.
 It's the most important part of any copy.
-Here's why."
+Here's why, and how to write killer headlines that draw readers in."
 seo:
     title: "Headline Tips That Are Actually Useful | George McEntegart"
     description: "People don't spend enough time on their headlines.
 It's the most important part of any copy.
-Here's why."
+Here's why"
 date: 2023-02-24
 layout: "post"
 ---